 - Collaborations: Burberry can try to make clothes affordable by collaborating with other brands.
 The company can reach out to more clients if they use e-commerce effectively.

 - Developing Emerging Markets: Expanding into new potential markets like Thailand, Turkey, Mongolia, Egypt, and many other potential countries will be a way to succeed in the future because developed economies are already having high competition.
 EMEIA (Europe, Middle East, India, and Africa) and the Asia Pacific have a growth rate is 17-18% (2014) only.
 Penetrating in these markets can increase the brand’s revenue.

 Using these opportunities can help Burberry can help to improve itself from its competitors to a higher level.
-Now, let’s peek into the last segment of the case study – threats of Burberry in the coming section.
+Now, let’s peek into the last segment of the SWOT Analysis of Burberry – threats of Burberry.